Omkar1634/HDRCamera22/README.md

         }
         else
         {
-            // Permissions are already granted, proceed to open the camera OpenCamera();
+            // Permissions are granted, proceed to open the camera OpenCamera();
         }
     }